 The PAC Herbarium offers workshops throughout the academic year.
 Workshops are open to all Penn State faculty, staff and the interested public.
-Registration is required and space is limited to the first 15 participants to register.
+Registration is required and space is limited.
 All workshops are held from 6-8 pm in PAC Herbarium (10 Whitmore Building).

 To register, send an email to firstname.lastname@example.org and indicate the workshop you’re interested in.
 I’ll send you a confirmation and a reminder a few days before the workshop.
 All materials will be provided and refreshments served!

-Please join us for one of our upcoming workshops for the Fall 2018 Semester:
+Please join us for one of our upcoming workshops for the Spring 2019 Semester: